 NHL is the second most common cancer associated with HIV/AIDS.
 About 57% of people diagnosed with NHL have already been diagnosed with AIDS; however, 30% of people are diagnosed with NHL and AIDS at the same time.
 People with HIV/AIDS are also much more likely to develop central nervous system lymphoma than people without HIV/AIDS.
 Primary central nervous system lymphoma accounts for 20% of all NHL cases in people with AIDS.
 For people with NHL and HIV/AIDS, the chance of recover depends on a number of factors, including the stage of the lymphoma, the person’s age, the strength of the person’s immune system, and his or her health history.

 Women with HIV/AIDS have a high risk of developing cervical intraepithelial neoplasia (CIN).
 Over time, CIN can eventually become invasive cervical cancer.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of cases of each type of cancer in the United States each year, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with HIV/AIDS-related cancer.
 Because the survival statistics are measured in multi-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

-Statistics adapted from the National Cancer Institute, the American Cancer Society, and Memorial Sloan-Kettering Cancer Center.
+Statistics adapted from the National Cancer Institute and the American Cancer Society.